 blackzheep - stock.adobe.com

-Because of the coronavirus pandemic, many companies have temporarily shut down offices but still need to operate as close to normal as possible.
-Work-from-home strategies in the age of shelter in place are changing how businesses address the network edge, which has already expanded outward with cloud services and software-defined WAN.
-Now, the network edge -- and, in particular, the SD-WAN edge -- may reach the employee residence.
+Because of the coronavirus pandemic, many companies shut down offices but still need to operate as close to normal as possible.
+Work-from-home strategies have changed how businesses address the network edge, which had already expanded outward with cloud services and software-defined WAN.
+Now, the network edge -- and, in particular, the SD-WAN edge -- is reaching the employee residence as vendors market SD-WAN for home offices.

 SD-WAN vs. VPN